How to talk to a disabled person

 Check out the End The Awkward campaign by Scope UK to learn more about how you can help see the person and not the disability.

-Kate Jennings always thought she was a writer, but didn’t believe it until her kidneys went into failure and showed her they don’t always have it in for her… kinda.
+Kate Jennings, the author "How to talk to a disabled person," always thought she was a writer, but didn’t believe it until her kidneys went into failure and showed her they don’t always have it in for her… kinda.